terrastruct/d2/d2js/js/README.md

 D2.js is a JavaScript wrapper around D2, the modern diagram scripting language.
 It enables running D2 directly in browsers and Node environments through WebAssembly.

+For an example of usage, see [https://play.d2lang.com](https://play.d2lang.com), which is powered by d2.js and is [open-source](https://github.com/terrastruct/d2-playground).

 ## Features

 - 🌐 **Universal** - Works in both browser and Node environments